How much super should I have?

-- Government co-contributions (for those on a lower incomes)
+- Government co-contributions (for those on a lower income)

 For more details on each of these, visit our article on 6 ways to grow your super balance.

-If you’re super balance is higher than the average
+What if my super balance is higher than the average?

 Even if your super balance is above the average, it’s never too early, or too late, to give it an additional boost.
 After all, small contributions made now can make a big difference to your overall balance in retirement.

-Lauren is a 36 year old and earns $90,000 a year.
-She is receiving her standard 9.5% Superannuation Guarantee contributions from her employer.
+Lauren is 36-years-old and earns $90,000 a year.
+She is receiving her standard 10% Superannuation Guarantee contributions (for the 2021-2022 tax year) from her employer.
 To boost her super balance, she has decided to salary sacrifice $100 per month.
 This will result in an extra $46,100 in today’s dollars when she retires at age 67.

-For more information, visit our superannuation contributions calculator page.
+For more information and modelling assumptions, visit our superannuation contributions calculator page.

 Need more help?
-Call us on 13 11 85 to speak to a qualified financial advisor.
+You can give us a call on 13 11 85 to speak to one of our qualified financial advisors.

 The information contained on this website is general information only and does not take into account your individual objectives, financial circumstances or needs.
 You should consider your own objectives, financial circumstances and needs, before making a decision about the financial product.
 You should consider the Product Disclosure Statement before deciding whether to acquire, or continue to hold the product.
 For more information or financial advice from Sunsuper, call us on 13 11 84.